Osteoporosis: A Battle For Your Bones

 Treatments For Osteoporosis

-Bisphosphonates are the preferred treatment; however, hormone therapy, raloxifene, denosumab or teriparatide may be a better option in some people.
+Bisphosphonates are the most commonly prescribed treatment; however, hormone therapy, raloxifene, denosumab, teriparatide (eg, Forteo, Bonsity) or other newer treatments may be a better option in some people.
 All require a prescription from a doctor, and apart from teriparatide, all decrease the rate at which bone is broken down.
 Teriparatide increases the rate at which bone is built up and also increases the absorption of calcium.

 Your insurance plan will determine how much your insurance company pays for your osteoporosis medication, and you may have to pay a certain amount or a co-pay.
 Check your insurance companies website for a list of osteoporosis medications that they are approved to pay for.
 Some people may also qualify for the Medicare Prescription Drug benefit.